kowainik/relude/README.md

 ## When to use an alternative prelude? [↑](#structure-of-this-tutorial)

-Module with the name `Prelude` is a module imported by default in every Haskell source file of your project.
+The module with the name `Prelude` is a module imported by default in every Haskell source file of your project.
 If you want to use some data types or functions which are not exposed by `Prelude`, you need to import them, adding necessary libraries to your project dependencies.
 Unlike ordinary libraries, alternative preludes provide different set of available by default functions and data types.

-Replacing default `Prelude` from `base` has the following disadvangates:
+Replacing default `Prelude` from `base` has the following disadvantages:

-1. Increased threshold entrance: you need to learn different standard library.
+1. Increased threshold entrance: you need to learn a different standard library.
-    + `relude` tries to lower this threshold as much as possible: excellent documentation, no custom abstractions, behavior is changed only for small subset of functions.
+    + `relude` tries to lower this threshold as much as possible: excellent documentation, no custom abstractions, behavior is changed only for a small subset of functions.
 2. Extra dependencies: adding more libraries to dependencies increases build times and maintenance burden.